Bearder Charity

 What They Don't Fund

 Specific exclusions are not publicly detailed.
-However, given the charity's focus on Calderdale residents experiencing poverty and hardship, applications from organizations or individuals outside this geographic area or addressing needs unrelated to poverty relief are less likely to succeed.
+However, given the charity's focus on Calderdale residents experiencing poverty and hardship, applications from organisations or individuals outside this geographic area or addressing needs unrelated to poverty relief are less likely to succeed.

 Helpful Hinchilla